Composition-RL: Compose Your Verifiable Prompts for Reinforcement Learning of Large Language Models: Experimental Details

 \subsection{Baselines}

 In this appendix, we provide additional baseline details for the experiments in~\cref{subsec:finding1,subsec:finding2,subsec:finding3}.

 For the experiments in~\cref{subsec:finding1}, the baseline corresponds to RL training on the original MATH12K training set, which contains 12K training prompts.
 Our \method{} trains instead on compositional prompts constructed from MATH12K.
-As described in~\cref{subsec:method_rl_composition}, we sample $q_1$ from a randomly selected subset of 20 prompts and sample $q_2$ from the full dataset, yielding $20\times 12\text{K}=240\text{K}$ compositional prompts in principle.
+As described in~\cref{subsec:method_rl_composition}, for each $q_2$ drawn from the full dataset, we independently resample a uniform 20-prompt subset from which $q_1$ is drawn, yielding $20\times 12\text{K}=240\text{K}$ compositional prompts in principle.
 As discussed in~\cref{subapp:reliability}, we apply a verification-and-filtering procedure to improve data quality.
 After verification of Step 1, approximately 231K prompts remain; after verifying Step 2, this is reduced to roughly 200K; and after the final check, we obtain about 199K compositional prompts.
 We refer to this composition set as \dataset{}.

 For the experiments in~\cref{subsec:finding2}, we include Beyond-80/20~\citep{wang2025beyond80/20}, AlphaRL~\citep{cai2025alpha-rl}, and RL-ZVP~\citep{le2025rl-zvp} as additional reference baselines.
 We use the models that are initialized from \texttt{Qwen3-8B-Base} and trained on DAPO-MATH-17K prompts from these works.
 We report their results as RL-zero baselines to our curriculum-based \method{} trained from \texttt{Qwen3-4B-Base}.
 This comparison is unfavorable to \method{} due to differences in both model scale and training data.
 For curriculum \method{}, we first train \texttt{Qwen3-4B-Base} on the original MATH12K set (Depth~1).
 After performance saturates, we switch to the Depth~2 training set (\dataset{}), and then to the Depth~3 training set once Depth~2 saturates.
 The construction of the Depth~3 compositional set follows the procedure used for Depth~2.
 Since Beyond-80/20~\citep{wang2025beyond80/20}, AlphaRL~\citep{cai2025alpha-rl}, and RL-ZVP~\citep{le2025rl-zvp} have not released their models at the time we were writing our paper, we report their results as quoted directly from the corresponding papers.